sasagawa888/nprolog/document/MANUAL.md

 ### □ edit(Filename)
 Switch from the interpreter to the editor for editing the file specified by Filename.
-Call nano as an editor.
-When you exit nano, the contents of the file will be read into the interpreter.
+Call Edlog as an editor.
+When you exit Edlog, the contents of the file will be read into the interpreter.
 If the environment variable EDITOR has a value, call that editor.

 example